Fairwood, Spokane County, Washington: Education

-Fairwood is located in the Mead School District and home to Brentwood Elementary School and Mead High School, and students in the community attend Northwood Middle School in adjacent unincorporated Spokane County.
+Fairwood is located in the Mead School District.

+It is home to Brentwood Elementary School and Mead High School, and students in the community attend Northwood Middle School in adjacent unincorporated Spokane County.
 Mead High School serves the area despite not serving the nearby community of Mead, for which it was originally named.
 Mead High School is located on Hastings Road in the center of the Fairwood CDP.
 Brentwood Elementary serves the community west of Division Street and Farwell Elementary serves the area east of Division.
 Whitworth University is located immediately south of Fairwood, with the CDP's southern boundary running along the campus boundary.

 Public Transit

 Fairwood is served by the Spokane area's public transit provider, the Spokane Transit Authority, which runs two fixed-route bus lines through the CDP.